 My broad area of study is the British nineteenth century, where I specialize in the theory and history of the novel.
-Particular interests include moral philosophy, theories of sympathy and of realism, and narrative theory, but I teach on a variety of subjects, from queer theory to feeling and affect, ethical criticism, taste, and aesthetic (especially narrative) form.
-My first book, Sympathetic Realism in Nineteenth-Century British Fiction, reads nineteenth-century fiction in relation to Adam Smith's Theory of Moral Sentiments to argue for the development of a literary realism for which sympathetic protocols are necessary for confirming and maintaining social reality.
-I've recently written on "maggots" in Adam Bede — freakish, occasionally sublime ideas that lodge, intractably, in the mind — for the forthcoming Blackwell Companion to George Eliot.
-My second book project, The Idiocy of Human Life: the Science of Intelligence and the Uses of Stupidity, 1790-1870, is in part a study of stupidity and intelligence as these were used to distinguish forms of biological life along the "animal/vegetable/mineral" divide.
+Particular interests include moral philosophy, theories of sympathy and of realism, and narrative theory, but I teach a variety of subjects and approaches.
+My first book, Sympathetic Realism in Nineteenth-Century British Fiction (Johns Hopkins 2012), considers nineteenth-century fiction in relation to Adam Smith's Theory of Moral Sentiments to argue for the development of a literary realism for which sympathetic protocols are necessary for confirming and maintaining social reality.
+My book in progress, Stupidity after Enlightenment, is a study of stupidity's value for scientists and artists in the eighteenth and nineteenth centuries.
 I am co-editor of the journal Victorian Studies.

 Victorian Studies Program:

 “Adam Bede: History’s Maggots,” The Blackwell Companion to George Eliot, eds.
-Amanda Anderson and Harry E. Shaw (forthcoming in 2013)
+Amanda Anderson and Harry E. Shaw (2013).

 “Thinking of Me Thinking of You: Sympathy v.
 Empathy in the Realist Novel,” Victorian Studies 53.3 (2011): 417-26.